Charles Haughey: Taoiseach (1982)

 There was surprise when Haughey appointed Seán Doherty, a 37-year-old former Garda, as Minister for Justice.
 Doherty, a Haughey loyalist, had never previously served at cabinet.
 George Colley and Des O'Malley believed him totally unsuited to the role.
 It emerged that Haughey's election agent, Pat O'Connor, had probably voted twice in the February 1982 election, though in the absence of definitive proof, he was not prosecuted.
 (Note: Under Irish law at the time, it was only a crime to cast two valid votes at an election.
 This provision allowed O'Connor to avoid prosecution, as it could not be proven that both ballots he cast were valid.
 The law was subsequently changed.)
 Attempting to shore up its position in the Dáil, Haughey's government appointed Richard Burke, a Fine Gael former minister, as Ireland's European Commissioner.
 In the lead up to the by-election campaign in Dublin West, Argentina invaded the Falkland Islands.
 Haughey's government adopted a neutral position in the ensuing war which was interpreted as anti-British.
 Fine Gael sensationally won the by-election.

-On 22 July, a 27-year-old nurse, Bridie Grogan, was bludgeoned to death while sunbathing in the Phoenix Park in Dublin.
+On 22 July, a 27-year-old nurse, Bridie Gargan, was bludgeoned to death while sunbathing in the Phoenix Park in Dublin.
 The killer, Malcolm MacArthur, later fatally shot a farmer, Dónal Dunne.
 On 13 August, after a major manhunt, MacArthur was arrested at the home of Patrick Connolly, Haughey's attorney general, who was an acquaintance of his.
 Not suspected of any crime, Connolly left for a planned holiday the following day, but upon realising the significance of the event, he resigned on 16 August.
-Haughey's comments on the affair at a subsequent press conference were paraphrased as "grotesque, unbelievable, bizarre and unprecedented"; from this, the journalist Conor Cruise O'Brien coined the acronym GUBU, which came to characterise the 1982 Haughey government.
+Haughey's comments on the affair at a subsequent press conference were paraphrased as "grotesque, unbelievable, bizarre and unprecedented"; from this, the journalist Conor Cruise O'Brien coined the acronym "GUBU", which came to characterise the 1982 Haughey government.
 (Note: Haughey's verbatim description of the incident was "a bizarre happening, an unprecedented situation, a grotesque situation, an almost unbelievable mischance".)
 Meanwhile, Seán Doherty operated a patronage system in the Department of Justice, doing favours on behalf of friends and Fianna Fáil members.
 Pat Doocey, the Garda superintendent who had arrested Haughey during the Arms Crisis in 1970, was moved out of the Special Branch.
 Doherty asked Joe Ainsworth, the deputy Garda commissioner, to tap the phone of Bruce Arnold, a journalist and prominent Haughey critic.
 Fine Gael frontbenchers had expressed concern that Leinster House phones were being bugged, complaining of hearing voices on the line saying their names.
 Later, the journalist Geraldine Kennedy had her phone calls listened to by Gardaí.